 Please take a look at the MCFP Access and Usage Handbook for more information on the platform.

+The MCFP logo should be included on the acknowledgement slide of all presentations that have used MCFP equipment.
 You can download the MCFP logo for presentations here.

 University of Melbourne researchers receive a 30% discount on the Melbourne Centre for Nanofabrication (MCN) instrument rates when accessing the facility through the MCFP's pre-paid block account.
 UoM researchers can also take advantage of the MCFP's platform support officer, Dan Smith, who is based at MCN.
 Dan can help you with access, training, process development and technical support.
 Dan's time is free for all UoM researchers.